mattjhayes/nmeta/README.md

 Flow metadata can be enriched by the policy-controlled classifiers - i.e. extra data can be added.

-Example uses for this enriched flow metadata include Quality of Service (QoS), security and traffic engineering.

-It is designed to work in an online mode such that classifications are made in a timely manner so that consuming systems may take actions while the flow is still newly active.
+The system is designed to work in an online mode such that classifications are made in a timely manner so that consuming systems may take actions while the flow is still newly active.